-Any decision to annul employment during the probationary period will not be made until the employee has completed 12 months service, provided that period does not go beyond the expiry date of the probationary period stipulated in the employment contract.
+Any decision to terminate employment during the probationary period will not be made until the employee has completed twelve months service, unless a probation period of less than twelve months is stipulated in the contract of employment.

-- providing advice to staff and supervisors about this policy and its implementation;
+- providing advice to employees and manager/supervisors about this policy and its implementation;

-- providing guidance where required to supervisors to ensure effective implementation of this policy.
+- providing guidance where required to manager/supervisors to ensure effective implementation of this policy.

-The Deputy Vice-Chancellor, Dean or nominee have a specific responsibility for ensuring this policy of Academic Probation is implemented for all staff in probationary appointments for whom they are nominated as line manager or supervisor.
+The Deputy Vice-Chancellor (Academic), the Dean or their nominee have a specific responsibility for ensuring this policy of Academic Probation is implemented for all employees in probationary periods for whom they are nominated as line manager/supervisor.

 The Academic Probation (Higher Education) Policy will be implemented throughout the University via:

-- An Announcement Notice under the 'FedNews' website and on the 'What's New' page on the 'Policies and Procedures @ FedUni' website to alert the University-wide community of the approved Procedure, and/or
+- An announcement notice under the 'FedNews' website and on the University policy website to alert the University-wide community of the approved Policy, and/or